jennabelle/solace/DISCUSSION.md

 Database Optimization

 - Add database indices for fast lookups
-- This is text-based search on hundreds of thousands of advocates to search from, so I would further optimize search by using ElasticSearch or PostGRES full-text search capabilities
+- This is text-based search on hundreds of thousands of advocates, so I would further optimize by using ElasticSearch or PostGRES full-text search capabilities

 Backend